 - In the analysis, we find that there is no output voltage exits.

-- You also find that at the start circuit was working properly then become faulted.
+- You also find that at the start circuit was working properly then became faulted.

-- The visual analysis of circuit done and for the probes related to broken connection, solder splashes, wire clipping or burns different circuit components turn up nothing.
+- The visual analysis of the circuit was done and the probes related to broken connections, solder splashes, wire clipping or burns of different circuit components turned up nothing.

-- From this we concluded that the issue is errored component in the circuitry or an open connection is exits.
+- From this, we concluded that the issue is an errored component in the circuitry or an open connection is exit.

 - With that dc source voltage faulty or not exits.